AcunatomyConditionsShoulder Dysfunction

 Common questions about shoulder treatment.

-Frozen shoulder (adhesive capsulitis) involves both capsular restriction and significant muscular guarding.
-Acupuncture addresses the inflammatory component and nervous system sensitization that drives the pain cycle, while dry needling targets the rotator cuff muscles, deltoid, and surrounding tissue that have seized up.
-Treatment won’t reverse capsular adhesion overnight, but it can meaningfully accelerate the recovery timeline and restore range of motion faster than waiting it out alone.
+Yes.
+Frozen shoulder (adhesive capsulitis) involves both capsular restriction and muscular guarding.
+Acupuncture addresses the inflammation and nerve sensitization driving the pain cycle; dry needling targets the rotator cuff muscles that have seized up.
+Treatment won’t reverse capsular adhesion overnight, but it meaningfully accelerates recovery compared to waiting it out.

-Post-surgical shoulder pain is one of the most common reasons patients come to Acunatomy.
-Surgery repairs the structural issue — the torn labrum, the rotator cuff, the impingement.
-But the muscular dysfunction that developed around the injury often persists after surgery.
-Trigger points in the infraspinatus, subscapularis, and pec minor are frequently the source of lingering post-surgical pain.
-Dry needling can reach these muscles directly, and acupuncture helps regulate the nervous system response that keeps the area sensitized.
+Yes, it’s one of the most common reasons patients come here.
+Surgery repairs the structure, but the muscular dysfunction that developed around the injury often persists.
+Trigger points in the infraspinatus, subscapularis, and pec minor are frequently the source of lingering post-surgical pain, and dry needling reaches them directly.

-Shoulder pain without a clear mechanism of injury is extremely common — and it’s usually myofascial.
+Shoulder pain without a clear injury is common, and it’s usually myofascial.
 Trigger points develop from sustained postures, repetitive movement, stress, or sleep position.
-The infraspinatus alone can refer pain to the front of the shoulder, down the arm, and into the hand.
-When there’s no structural injury on imaging, the source is almost always in the soft tissue.
-That’s exactly what this approach is built to find and resolve.
+The infraspinatus alone can refer pain to the front of the shoulder and down the arm.
+When imaging shows no structural injury, the source is almost always in the soft tissue.

 A typical treatment timeline.